 Chief Investigator from the University's Department for Health, Dr Afroditi Stathi, explained: "This is a unique opportunity for us to test a programme which could lead to substantial gains for both individuals and wider society.
-We are building on a programme that has already been successful in the US so we are optimistic that we can deliver real benefits to the people who take part."
+We are building on a

+National Institute for Health Research programme that has already been successful in the US so we are optimistic that we can deliver real benefits to the people who take part."